 After: Tidy and Clean Linen Closet

-Linen closets can get pretty dinged-up.
-Much of this makeover fixed drywall gouges with Spackle.
-Crystal also organized everything into boxes.
-The bins made it easier to reach the attic.
-To get to the access door, she only had to remove a few items.Continue to 11 of 18 below.
+Linen closets can get pretty dinged up.
+So much of this makeover fixed drywall gouges with spackle.
+Crystal also organized everything into storage bins.
+The bins made it easier to reach the attic access door because she could easily lift them off the shelves.Continue to 11 of 16 below.

-Lifestyle blogger Erin Spain realized she had it good, she had a big closet.
-Drawbacks included its awkward L-shape, dull walls, and she had to share it with her husband.
-She wanted a closet she could be proud of.Continue to 12 of 18 below.
+Lifestyle blogger Erin Spain realized she had it good with her big closet.
+However, drawbacks included its awkward L-shape and dull walls.
+Plus, she had to share it with her husband.
+She wanted a closet she could be proud of.Continue to 12 of 16 below.

 After: Closet Aspiration

-Erin's plain, uninspired closet is now a place of beauty.
-She decked it out like a mini room.
-She added Tan Fawn wallpaper from Walls Republic.
-The closet also features a new light fixture, loads of hooks, and other places to put pretty things.
-To transform the space into a fun hangout, Erin put in a flashy transparent "ghost chair" and brass accent table.Continue to 13 of 18 below.
+Erin's plain, uninspired closet became a place of beauty.
+She added wallpaper, a new light fixture, loads of hooks, and other places to put items.
+To transform the space into a fun hangout, Erin put in a transparent chair and a brass accent table.Continue to 13 of 16 below.

-Marie transformed her walk-in to include new shelves holding clothing, shoes, bags, and accessories.
-She doubled up the clothing rods so that it could hold twice as many hanging clothes.
-And to make the space cheerier, she gave the space a coat of bright paint (Polar Bear from Behr).Continue to 15 of 18 below.
+Marie transformed her walk-in to include new shelves to hold clothing, shoes, bags, and accessories.
+She doubled up the clothing rods, so the closet could hold twice as many hanging clothes.
+And to make the space cheerier, she gave it a coat of bright paint.Continue to 15 of 16 below.

 Before: A Flue Runs Through It

 Few closets have a ventilation flue inside them.
-Home blogger Christy, from Confessions of a Serial Do-It-Yourselfer, said that the duct was just one of her many worries.
-The worst part, the closet had almost no shelves or rods for hanging items.Continue to 18 of 18 below.
+Home blogger Christy from Confessions of a Serial Do-It-Yourselfer said the duct was just one of her many worries about her closet.
+The closet also had almost no shelves or rods for hanging items.Continue to 16 of 16 below.